Cover bild

 • Password: Dein festgelegtes Password

-2. Nenne ihn oben links in the Workflow Overview: Set-up Database
+2. Nenne ihn oben links in the workflow Overview: Set-up Database

 The ki_artikel table is the central digital memory of the system.
 Every RSS article the system processes lands here.
 Follow these steps to create it: